danielholmes/pokemon-tcg-pocket-boosters/README.md

 [![Build](https://github.com/danielholmes/pokemon-tcg-pocket-boosters/actions/workflows/test.yml/badge.svg)](https://github.com/danielholmes/pokemon-tcg-pocket-boosters/actions/workflows/test.yml)

 A utility to work out which booster pack gives you the highest chance of receiving a card you don't have.
+Also runs a monte carlo simulation opening boosters until you have a full collection, reporting how long that will take.

 ## Development setup